 Climate change is impacting Indigenous women and their communities in a multiplicity of ways.
-Despite the catastrophic consequences of climate change, Indigenous women, girls, Two-Spirit, transgender and gender-diverse people have established themselves as resilient protectors of this planet.
-Consequently, this toolkit serves to recognize their critical role in today's world.
-Indigenous Peoples live in close connection with the land and are thus more directly affected by environmental changes.
-Hence, environmental distress is experienced in Indigenous communities because of reduced well-being due to the lower access to ecosystem services, hindered transmission of Traditional Knowledge, and altered lifestyles.
+Despite the catastrophic consequences of climate change, the Indigenous women, girls, gender diverse and Two-Spirit people have established themselves as resilient protectors of this planet.
+Consequently, this toolkit serves to commemorate their critical role in today's world.
+Indigenous peoples live in close connection with the land and are thus more directly affected by environmental changes.
+Hence, environmental distress is experienced in Indigenous communities because of reduced well-being due to the lower access to ecosystem services, hindered transmission of traditional knowledge, and altered lifestyles.
 Storytelling and experiential knowledge from Indigenous women and their communities hold tremendous value in climate change adaptation and mitigation.
 Our goal here is to share cross-cultural knowledge about Mother Earth and the countless Indigenous practices that have sustained her for generations.
-We hope that this toolkit will grow to become a way of sharing Indigenous adaptation strategies to climate change, and will be used to advocate for the incorporation of traditional ecological knowledge into climate change policy at the community, provincial, and federal levels.
+We hope that this toolkit will grow to become a way of sharing Indigenous adaptation strategies to climate change; and will be used to advocate for the incorporation of traditional ecological knowledge into climate change policy at the community, provincial, and federal levels.